A bit better: Variants of duality in geometric algebras with degenerate metrics: Outline

 \section{Outline}

 The article begins with reviewing some prerequisites for understanding its contents in Sec. \ref{sec:prel}.
 It then turns to consider metric and non-metric strategies for calculating coordinates in Sec. \ref{sec:cc}.
 This discussion leads to the introduction of the \textit{right complement} map in Sec. \ref{sec:rcm}, which plays a large role in what follows.
 Sec. \ref{sec:regpro} addresses strategies to calculate the regressive product.
 This features four different approaches: the metric one (valid only for non-degenerate metrics), the shuffle product (from the theory of Grassmann-Cayley algebras), the right complement map (also known as Hodge duality), and the dual coordinate map (also known as \poincare duality).
 A more detailed comparison of Hodge and \poincare duality follows in Sec. \ref{sec:cph}.
 It is shown that in terms of a given basis, the underlying calculations are identical, differing only in how the results are interpreted: as elements of $G$ (Hodge) or of $G^*$ (\poincare).
 But $\PN$, in contrast to $\CR$, is a natural map.
 Finally, it introduces the terms single algebra, resp., double algebra representation to distinguish the results.
 Sec. \ref{sec:dngp} introduces \emph{geometric duality}, a powerful but little-known feature of the double algebra approach that plays a key role in euclidean rigid body mechanics.
-Sec. \ref{sec:impdaap} then proposes a simple software implementation that provides a duality-neutral environment supporting both double or single algebra duality.
+Sec. \ref{sec:impdaap} then proposes a unified software implementation that offers advantages to both double and single algebra approaches.
 Sec. \ref{sec:conc} sums up the results presented.